These are the best smartwatches for measuring SpO2 levels

 - Not many new features from predecessor

-Perhaps you're familiar with the Fitbit ecosystem and that's what you're most comfortable with.
-The Fitbit Ionic isn't the newest watch on the block, but it's still a good option for those who want built-in GPS along with other perks like 5 ATM water resistance, five days of battery life, automatic exercise recognition, heart-rate monitoring, music storage, and more.
-It's perfect for tracking the basics, including activity, sleep, heart rate, pace, calories, and distance.
-It also comes with Fitbit Pay.
-This is yet another Fitbit smartwatch that has the SpO2 sensor for monitoring blood oxygen saturation.
+Perhaps you're familiar with the Fitbit ecosystem, and that's what you're most comfortable with.
+The Fitbit Sense is one of the newest additions to the family.
+This is the best choice if you're looking for a smartwatch with advanced health perks.
+It's more expensive than many other Fitbit watches, but it may be worth it if you want built-in GPS along with other perks such as 5 ATM water resistance, six days of battery life, heart-rate monitoring, music storage, and also Fitbit Pay.
+This is yet another Fitbit smartwatch with the SpO2 sensor for monitoring blood oxygen levels, but it takes health tracking to the next level with other new perks.

-If you're not concerned about having the latest and greatest watch on the market, you may not mind that the Fitbit Ionic is a few years old.
-You still get built-in GPS along with a standard fitness tracking suite, superior battery life, and some other highly sought-after features.
-The other thing you'll have to get past is the poor design.
-There's no way around it — this thing is just not pretty.
-It does have a high-resolution color touchscreen if that's any consolation for the outdated boxy design.
+New health features include an electrocardiogram (ECG) sensor for checking your heart's rhythm.
+This sensor can help detect irregularities such as atrial fibrillation, also known as AFib.
+You also get the electrodermal activity (EDA) sensor, measuring how your body responds to stress.
+Fitbit's goal is to provide you with a better understanding of your stress levels throughout the day while encouraging you to take care of your mental and physical health.
+Additionally, a temperature sensor offers minute-by-minute readings of how your body temperature changes while you're asleep at night.

+You have to admit that these sensors are pretty impressive and offer a lot of important data.
+However, you'll have to decide if the expensive price tag is worth it.
+If you don't have much use for these advanced health sensors, you might be better off with the more affordable and simplistic Versa 3.

 Pros: